-Nevada's only designated National Park lies in the rugged and remote Great Basin of Northern Nevada.
-Its remoteness greatly reduces the crowds you often see in other Western National Parks, rest assured that there are plenty of things to do in Great Basin National Park!
+Nevada's only designated National Park lies in Northern Nevada's rugged and remote Great Basin.
+Its remoteness significantly reduces the crowds you often see in other Western National Parks.
+Rest assured that there are plenty of things to do in Great Basin National Park!

 Things to know before your visit to Great Basin National Park